Minton Morrill background image

 • Case Management Costs.

-A lifetime of much needed extensive professional input, care and treatment like that described above underlines why Meningitis claims result in such high value compensation claims.
+A lifetime of much needed extensive professional input, care and treatment like that described above underlines why meningitis claims result in such high value compensation claims.

 Our medical negligence team is top ranked in the Tier 1 category in the prestigious Legal 500 and Chambers & Partners annual reviews in recognition of their medical negligence work.
 The department is described as ‘One of the market leaders’ noted for ‘achieving high-value settlements’ in birth injury claims and also for its ‘superb reputation for handling a wide range of clinical negligence claims’.